The job of care manager will suit you if you want to be at the forefront of improving the lives of people in care

-Some roles may include additional bonuses such as a company car, share options and so on, but this will depend on the employer.
+Some roles may include additional bonuses such as a company car or share options.
 Private companies provide more additional bonuses.

-Residential care is a 24 hour, year-round service and managers will usually work between 35 to 40 hours per week, which may include shifts and weekend work and some on-call duties in the event of an emergency.
+Residential care is a 24 hour, year-round service and you'll usually work between 35 to 40 hours per week.
+This may include shifts and weekend work and some on-call duties in the event of an emergency.

 What to expect

-- The job involves spending considerable office time completing paperwork, but also includes time spent visiting carers and residents in the care home setting.
+- You'll spend considerable office time completing paperwork, but will also visit carers and residents in the care home setting.
 Some posts may have a live-in requirement.

-- There is not much travel involved, although those who progress on to a regional manager role may be expected to undertake some travel to visit residences under their remit.
+- There's not generally much travel involved, although if you move into a regional manager role, you may be expected to undertake some travel to visit residences under your remit.

-Having a qualification in nursing, social work, or a health and social care-related degree will increase your chances; in some cases, where the role includes both clinical and commercial management a nursing qualification is essential.
+Having a qualification in nursing, social work, or a health and social care-related degree will increase your chances.
+In some cases, where the role includes both clinical and commercial management, a nursing qualification is essential.
 Some care managers will have a mix of qualifications, for example a nursing qualification and a management qualification.

-- the ability to lead and make decisions;
+- the ability to prioritise your own and others workload

-- the capacity to work under pressure and to approach their work with strong problem-solving skills;
+- the capacity to work under pressure and to take a problem-solving approach to work

 - treating people with dignity.